 I was born in Brasil in 1967.
 My experience working with children started during the time when I was still studying Fine Arts.
 In 1993 I became part of the Casa das 5 Pedrinhas Foundation and travelled all over Brasil investigating what children do while not under adult supervision.
 I discovered a vast and incredible world!
 So fascinating that from that time on I decided not to become the art teacher I set out to be, but instead focus on researching children’s culture.
 Observing and learning from all the children I met, I came to the conclusion that my work would be to do all I could do to validate what children already know and to keep their learning connected to their feelings, senses and mind, all as a whole.
-During this investigation I discovered that the best environment for one child growing up is always to be in nature and in engagement with another child.
-I took pictures and made short films and in 1995 I focussed my work on one project called “Video Letter”.
-We made videos of children playing and making their own toys and then sent those videos to children from another area or even another country.
+During this investigation I discovered that the best environment for one child growing up is always to be in nature and in engagement with another child .
+I took pictures and made short films and in 1995 I focussed my work on one project called “Video Letter” – producing videos of children playing and making their own toys and then sent those videos to children from another area or even another country.
 We connected children that did not know each other, or even spoke the same language and discovered that regardless of geographical or social differences they all were connected by the same universal language – the language of play.
 This language is essential for a child to grow.
 Shortly after completing the project, I opened playgroup in various schools and also got hired by the government to work with children in risk situation (many of them living in slums, others in camps after loosing their homes due to floods).
 In 1999 I received a grant to develop a project named “Undolasi – A documentation of Children’s Culture” – workshops and a documentary about a group of children in Belo Horizonte, Brazil.
 In 2002 I moved to NY and opened playgroups in Manhattan and Park Slope.
 In 2004 I created Let’s Playgroup.
 In 2015, the stream of imagery of children caught up in the midst of the migration crisis from the Middle East, caught my attention and spurned me to get involved.
 I went to northern Greece and worked with other volunteers at EKO camp, after which I created Childhood Rescue Project – a 501c non profit organization, whose goal is to protect children in risk situation to retain or regain their childhood through play while living in such harsh conditions.
 In 2016 Let’s Playgroup closed its indoor space and since then our home is Prospect Park with Playing with Nature – my dream came true and we are in Nature every single day, rain or shine.

 ” As the child plays, he is entering a consciousness that has access to what can be remembered only in play.
 This remembering is vast, for it includes not only personal experience, but the child’s link to sensation and memories beyond his capacity to explain or understand.
 The child has become a listener who speaks through himself what has been heard but cannot yet be defined – a knowledge unconscious but awakening”